golemfactory/golem-js-preview-program/README.md

 ## To submit:
 1. Make sure the feedback form in the Markdown file is completed for each of the tasks you’d like to submit.
-2. Submit a [“new issue”](https://github.com/golemfactory/golem-js-code-crush/issues/new/choose) to this repository, by choosing **Golem JS Code Crush Submission** template and providing a link to your repository fork.
+2. Submit a [“new issue”](https://github.com/golemfactory/golem-js-preview-program/issues/new/choose) to this repository, by choosing **Golem JS Preview Program Submission** template and providing a link to your repository fork.
 3. Our team will review and evaluate your feedback, then reward you with GLM reward for your future projects!
 (Legal terms apply, read more [here](#todo))

 ## Tasks